ABinfinity/Login_wifi/README.md

  Automatic login of wifi
  Download Chrome webdriver from https://chromedriver.chromium.org/home Install dependencies.
- Can make it executable(optional) using pyinstaller
+ Can make it executable(optional) using pyinstaller.
+Only work on MacOS.